Diamond Jenness: Biographies

-Nansi Swayze published a brief popular account about Jenness' life in The Man Hunters (1960).
+Nansi Swayze published a brief popular account about Jenness's life in The Man Hunters (1960).

 The Canadian Museum of Civilization published Through Darkening Spectacles: Memoirs of Diamond Jenness (2008).
 The story is told primarily by Diamond himself with additional sections by his son Stuart Jenness.
-This biography covers Diamond's professional and personal life.
+This biography covers his professional and personal life.

-Barnett Richling has, since 1989, published several articles on various aspects of Jenness' life, and a complete, scholarly biography of Jenness's professional life: In Twilight and in Dawn: A Biography of Diamond Jenness published in 2012 by McGill-Queen's University Press.
+Barnett Richling has, since 1989, published several articles on various aspects of Jenness's life, and a complete, scholarly biography of Jenness's professional life: In Twilight and in Dawn: A Biography of Diamond Jenness published in 2012 by McGill–Queen's University Press.